RyanEmslie/gtm-puppeteer/README.md

 ---

 ## TODO
-   1. headless: tru is not working
+   1. headless: true is not working